download

 "No, otherwise I wouldn't be here.
 Certain episodes are part of racing.
 They just happen".

 As mentioned, Ralf Schumacher was found guilty of an avoidable accident at the start of the German Grand Prix.
 The stewards, after reviewing the pictures of the accident and listening to the drivers involved, decided to penalise Ralf Schumacher.
-He will lose ten places on the starting grid of the next World Championship race, the Hungarian Grand Prix scheduled for Sunday, 24 August 2003, in Budapest.
-Williams, who at first seemed inclined not to appeal, in extremis changes its mind.
+He will lose ten places on the starting grid of the next World Championship race, the Hungarian Grand Prix scheduled for Sunday, August 24, 2003, in Budapest.
+Williams, who at first seemed inclined not to appeal, changes its mind at the last minute.
 It decides, that is, to oppose it by lodging an appeal in the next seven days, through the MSA, the English sporting authority.
-The Grove-based team will be able to forward its reasoned complaint to the FIA, after which the international appeal tribunal will have to be convened in Paris.
-The last sensational case heard by the body was Ferrari's appeal against Irvine's disqualification in Malaysia in 1999.
-Plausibly the tribunal will have to meet before the Hungarian Grand Prix.
+The Grove-based team will be able to forward its reasoned complaint to the FIA, after which the international appeal court will have to be convened in Paris.
+The last sensational case heard by the court was Ferrari's appeal against Irvine's disqualification in Malaysia in 1999.
+It is likely that the court will have to meet before the Hungarian Grand Prix.
 If not, the race would take place sub judice, but without the application of the sanction against Ralf Schumacher (i.e. relegation by ten positions on the grid).
 In the meantime, Juan Pablo Montoya, who won the German Grand Prix, responding to questions regarding the possible World Championship victory, says:

 fotor_2023-6-1_12_48_42.jpeg

 "The World Championship?
 I have already explained it, there are four races to go, it can go wrong for Michael or anyone else.
 Right now it's going well for me.
 I had a perfect car all weekend, except for lap 15: I accelerated and the engine didn't respond.
-I thought: no, another time.
-From the pits they advised me to keep pushing and it went well".
+I thought: no, here we go again.
+From the pits they told me to keep pushing and it went well".

-Juan Pablo, who was discovered by Frank Williams and launched in 2001, has only one goal: to beat Michael Schumacher.
+Juan Pablo, who was discovered by Frank Williams and who started his career in 2001, has only one goal: to beat Michael Schumacher.
 When?

-"We will see soon.
+"We will see it soon.
 In Hungary I can win.
-And if I am not able to win I will aim for second place".
+And if I am not able to win, I will aim for second place".

 "I was sick all weekend.
-I think it was a gust of air".
+I think it was a nip in the air".

 Destroyed but happy:

 "Keeping those two behind was tough.
-Our car has grown, it is still not up to the level of Ferrari and McLaren and yet we are starting to play for it.
+Our car has grown, it is still not up to the level of Ferrari and McLaren and yet we are starting to fight with them.
 Third place?
-I was a bit lucky, but with everything that's happened to me this year I'm still owed some luck".
+I was a bit lucky, but this year I still owe it to luck after everything that’s happened to me".

-Helping to ward off bad luck was garlic suggested by Jean Alesi and given to him by Don Alfonso, chef of a well-known restaurant on the Sorrento coast.
+The garlic suggested by Jean Alesi and given to him by Don Alfonso, chef of a well-known restaurant on the Sorrento coast, helped him to ward off bad luck.

 "I am not superstitious, but this is the second time this system has worked".

-"I didn't hold out too long, rather it was he who made an incorrect manoeuvre, because in order to pass me he ended up on the green zone of the escape route.
-We had decided before the race that you should not pass there.
+"I didn't hold out too long, rather it was he who made an incorrect manoeuvre, because in order to pass me he ended up in the green zone of the escape route.
+We had decided before the race that we should not pass there.
 He did it".

 Flavio Briatore reiterates the point: